dan-nagle/h2m/README.txt

 2)   BUILD AND INSTALLATION

 General Information:
+LLVM and Clang are very demanding on compilers and libraries used to build them.
+A recent version of gcc or Clang is recommended for the build process.
 The utilities required to build and run h2m are: CMake (preferably a very recent version), LLVM, Clang, curl or wget (only if downloads of CMake, LLVM, and Clang are needed), bash, and standard unix utilities.